folio-org/folio-sample-modules/simple-perl/README.md

 Other useful files include:
  - README.md: This file, explaining what is where and how to use the module.
  - example.sh: A script that sets things up in Okapi and invokes the module.
- - Dockerfile: for packing the module in a docker.
+ - Dockerfile: For packing the module in a docker.

 ## Setting things up